isinaltinkaya/WPSG2022/fst_pbs.md

-Due to computation We will use a very reduced data set:
+Due to computational limits we will use a very reduced data set:

   - Input data: bam files